 In the alternative, you might consider submitting an early I-751, with a waiver request that would allow you to file the petition by yourself based on your divorce.
 (I-751 waiver petitioners do not need to wait for the expiration of their conditional resident status: they can file their petition at any time.)
 This process would be cheaper and would give you an opportunity to obtain a permanent resident card without having to go through yet another period of conditional resident status.

-In this second scenario, however, if your I-751 petition is denied, you could find yourself in removal (or deportation) proceedings before you and your husband have had an opportunity to file your I-130 petition and green card application.
+In this second scenario, however, if your I-751 petition is denied, you could find yourself in removal (or deportation) proceedings before you and your U.S. spouse have had an opportunity to file your I-130 petition and green card application.

 Still, in such a situation, your immigration judge would normally give you as much time as is required for U.S. Citizenship and Immigration Services (USCIS) to process the I-130.
 If the petition is approved, the immigration judge would then decide whether to approve your green-card application.
-If the petition is denied and the judge refuses to extend you more time to process a new I-130, you might consider requesting voluntary departure, which might preserve your ability to file your green-card application at a consulate without penalty.
+If the petition is denied and the judge refuses to extend you more time to process a new I-130, you might consider requesting voluntary departure, so as to preserve your ability to file your green-card application at an overseas consulate without penalty.